Member of Household or Relationship Test

 Any of these relationships that were established by marriage are not ended by death or divorce.

 Gross Income Limitation

-The relative's gross income for the year must be less than $3,650.
+The relative's gross income for the year must be less than $3,900 in 2013.
 Gross income includes all income in the form of money, property and services that is not exempt from tax, such as receipts from rental property, a partner's share of gross partnership income and unemployment compensation.